 When America entered the war, President Wilson asked Hoover to return to America to head the US Food Administration.
 He used what he had learned in Europe to run the program.
 Americans were asked to have meatless Mondays and wheatless Wednesdays so the soldiers would have enough to eat.
 It became known as “Hooverizing,” and the policies reduced consumption, avoiding the need to ration food.

 After the war, Hoover continued his humanitarian efforts as head of the American Relief Administration.
 He was once again in charge of getting tons of food to starving people in Europe.
 Because of his selfless work, the New York Times named Hoover one of the “Ten Most Important Living Americans.”
 His popularity led to an offer to be the presidential nominee by both parties in the 1920 election, but he declined to run.
-Instead, he supported the Republicans’ candidate, Warren Harding, who won the election that November and rewarded Hoover with a Cabinet position.
+Instead, he supported the republicans’ candidate, Warren Harding, who won the election that November and rewarded Hoover with a Cabinet position.

 Hoover became secretary of the recently formed Commerce Department.
 It was considered a minor position, but it grew under Hoover’s guidance.
 His manufacturing-code programs set standards for sizes of everyday products, making it easier for consumers to buy replacement parts.
 He also expanded foreign markets for American-made goods.
 Hoover’s conferences with auto manufacturers and radio executives forged strong relationships between business and government and led to voluntary regulations of the industries.
-Hoover’s “Own Your Own Home” campaign encouraged banks to offer long-term mortgages to increase home ownership.
-Many historians consider Hoover the best secretary of commerce in U.S. history because of the work he did to define the post.
+Hoover’s “Own Your Own Home” campaign encouraged banks to offer long-term mortgages to increase homeownership.
+Many historians consider Hoover the best secretary of commerce in US history because of the work he did to define the post.

 While serving in his Cabinet position, Hoover returned to the role of relief organizer after a flood devastated the Mississippi River Valley in 1927.
 The front-page news coverage he received for his work made Hoover a household name.
-In 1928, he was selected as the Republican presidential candidate on the first ballot.
+In 1928, he was selected as the republican presidential candidate on the first ballot.

 Hoover won by a landslide in his first time running for public office.
-His term is office largely revolved around dealing with the stock market crash of 1929.
+His term in office largely revolved around dealing with the stock market crash of 1929.
 Hoover felt if communities and the nation worked together, the country would pull through successfully without government intervention.
 He met with top business leaders from around the country to encourage them not to lower workers’ wages.
 Hoover also urged state and local governments to expand public works projects to create more jobs.

 Most of Europe was still trying to recover from the Great War when the economic disaster struck.
-Hoover suspended the payment of war debts to the US, because many of the nations could not pay.
-The decreased revenue meant the Federal government had less to spend to help those in need.
+Hoover suspended the payment of war debts to the US because many of the nations could not pay.
+The decreased revenue meant the federal government had less to spend to help those in need.

 Hoover was hesitant to use Federal money for social welfare programs, fearing it would lead the country toward socialism.
 As his term in office progressed, he became the scapegoat for the nation’s condition.
 Cardboard towns, known as “Hoovervilles,” developed, often near garbage dumps where people could scrounge for food.

 In 1932, Hoover ran for re-election, defending his record and attacking the plans of his opponent.
-Franklin D. Roosevelt, the Democratic candidate, was confident and optimistic.
+Franklin D. Roosevelt, the democratic candidate, was confident and optimistic.
 He promised Americans a “New Deal.”
 That November, voters overwhelmingly chose Roosevelt.

 Hoover returned to his home in California when his term in office was over and continued the work he had begun before his election.
-Much of his attention went toward the Hoover Library on War, Revolution and Peace, housed at his alma mater, Stanford University.
+Much of his attention went toward the Hoover Library on War, Revolution, and Peace, housed at his alma mater, Stanford University.

-During World War II, Hoover returned to his previous role as organizer of relief services.
+During World War II, Hoover returned to his previous role as an organizer of relief services.
 He became head of the Commission for Polish Relief.
 After the war, nations all over Europe and Asia were experiencing famine, and starvation was a real concern.
 President Harry Truman asked Hoover to act as honorary chairman of the Famine Emergency Commission.
 At 71 years old, he embarked on a world tour to survey the extent of the needs, visiting 25 countries in two months.
 After filing his report with the commission, Hoover traveled to countries with surplus food stores, convincing them to contribute to relief efforts.

-Truman called on Hoover again in 1947 to chair the Commission on Organization of the Executive Branch of the Government.
-The goal was to improve the efficiency of the Executive Branch.
+Truman called on Hoover again in 1947 to chair the Commission on Organization of the executive branch of the government.
+The goal was to improve the efficiency of the executive branch.
 In 1949, the commission presented 273 recommendations to Congress.
 This led to the Reorganization Act of 1949.

 Hoover retired to private life again, where he spent his time writing and overseeing the Hoover Institute.
 He was also chairman of the Boys’ Club of America for eight years.
 After living a life filled with financial success, world travel, and public service, Herbert Hoover died on October 20, 1964.
-At the time, he had the longest retirement of any former President and was the second longest-lived President in US history.
+At the time, he had the longest retirement of any former president and was the second longest-lived president in US history.